wadmp/wadmp.github.io/src/gen3/explanations/device management/README.md

 ### Handling Router-side Changes

-If configuration change is done directly on the router localy (via router's Web interface), it is touched and overrided by WebAccess/DMP only if this particular setting is also set as managed on WebAccess/DMP.
-This can be done via Configuration Profile, or via individual Field from Configuration category.
+If a configuration change is made directly on the router locally (via the router's web interface), it will be overridden by WebAccess/DMP only under certain conditions: The particular setting must be set as managed (desired) on WebAccess/DMP.

+Managed (desired) value may be defined using a Configuration Profile or via an individual Field from the Configuration category (may be created and setup manually, or looked up and set on Desired Configuration tab of Device page).

 ## 2. Fields